sciserver/SciScript-Python/README.md

 [SciServer](http://www.sciserver.org) provides a new online framework for data-intensive scientifc computing in the cloud, where the motto is to bring the computation close where the data is stored, and allow seamless access and sharing of big data sets within the scientific community.

-Some SciServer tools you can access with this package:\n
+Some SciServer tools you can access with this package:

  * [Login Portal](http://portal.sciserver.org): Single sign-on portal to all SciServer applications.